 Q: What are the requirements for hours for off-site early voting?

 A: The days and hours of early voting vary depending upon the type of election being held and depending upon who holds early voting: the county clerk, county election commission, or both.
 Regardless, at least one (1) conveniently located early voting location must be open on all the days and times required by law.
 Other locations may have limited days and hours to accommodate the needs of the county.
 For example, a commission may choose to open an early voting poll in a location that is not near the county seat for only one day of off-site early voting to provide an opportunity for voting early without having to travel to the county seat.
 [A.C.A. § 7-5-418]

-Q. What are the public notice requirements for May primary and June primary runoff elections?
+Q: What are the public notice requirements for the preferential primary and primary runoff elections?